coveo/source.coveo.com/_posts/2017-01-03-applying-site-search-best-practices-using-sitecore-part2.md

 Several languages are supported by the Coveo index, you can see the full list [here](https://onlinehelp.coveo.com/en/ces/7.0/user/supported_languages.htm).

-By default the Coveo Search View rendering will have a "Filter results on the current context language" property enabled.
+By default, the Coveo Search View rendering will have a "Filter results on the current context language" property enabled.
 You can simply uncheck it to have a multi-language search page.
 This logic is based on the language version of the search page item.
-An English version item will have a filter on the "en" language which can be seen in the browser console:
+An English version item will have a filter on the "en" language which can be seen in the network tab of most browsers' developer tools:

 ```js
 cq: @fz95xlanguage11111=="en"